 - Jaws, a screen reader for the visually impaired

 What if I’m in an online English class and can’t come to the campus writing center?

 Starting in Fall 2019, the Canvas site for every online English class will have a link to our online writing center.
 Follow the instructions to submit both the assignment and your draft.
 Tell us where you are in the process and what your specific concerns are.
 We aim to return marked up papers within 24 hours, but plan ahead as much as possible, especially around due dates when many other students may be submitting.

 What is the instructor’s role in effective tutoring?

 Instructors provide important context by giving assignments in tangible form, such as on paper or in Canvas.
-Students may not copy an assignment from the whiteboard accurately, and even if they do, they are almost certain to exclude important context.
+Students may not copy an assignment from the whiteboard accurately, and even if they do, they are likely to exclude important context.
 If you, as an instructor, have an assignment rubric, consider providing it up front.
-Instructors’ written feedback on student papers is also an important tool in tutoring sessions.
+Instructors’ written feedback is also an important tool in tutoring sessions.

 Can the Writing & Language Development Center show measurable effects on success and retention?

 Yes and yes.
 For every school year since we opened in 2007, WLDC users passed their English classes at significantly higher rates, especially when they worked consistently with a writing assistant.
 For example, for the 2017-2018 school year, WLDC users who came in at least six times to work with a writing assistant on English assignments passed at a rate 20% higher (93%) than those who came in but worked independently (73%).

 Do you have extra activities like workshops or discussion groups?